michael-fa/DiscordAMX_net3.1/README.md

 # DiscordAMX

 A .NET Console App that lets you script your Discord Bots using the awesome [PAWN](https://github.com/pawn-lang) scripting language.
+The core goal is to make Discord Bots for everyone!
 ```
 forward UpdateDiscordActivity();